 Polyester

 Polyesters are good all-round powders and are widely used for a variety of applications.
-They’re flexible and versatile, able to be used in a board range of colours and textures.
+They’re flexible and versatile, able to be used in a broad range of colours and textures.

 Polyester powders also have relatively low cure temperatures, which makes them ideal for items and surfaces that are more heat sensitive.